mohammad-osoolian/gitproject/_posts/2020-11-19-Post-Learn.md

 10*enter line

-That man in down right was my teacher in iust((International |(logical or) Iran) university of sciense and technology). actually he is now but for anyone who reads this post 1 year after 2020-19-11, he was my teacher.
+That man in right down corner was my teacher in iust (Iran university of sciense and technology). actually he is now but for anyone who reads this post 1 year after 2020-19-11, he was my teacher.

 ![alt text](../assets/images/grouppic.jpg "Team Picture")